rapidsai/cudf/docs/cudf/source/developer_guide/contributing_guide.md

 Deprecation messages should:
 - emit a FutureWarning;
-- consist of a single line with no newline characters.
+- consist of a single line with no newline characters;
-- indicate a replacement API, if any exists (deprecation messages are an opportunity to show users better ways to do things);
+- indicate replacement APIs, if any exist
+  (deprecation messages are an opportunity to show users better ways to do things);
 - not specify a version when removal will occur (this gives us more flexibility).